 College Ave doesn’t divulge what the minimum credit score is to qualify.
 They do, however, feature a free credit pre-qualification tool.
 This tells student borrows if they have high enough credit scores to apply, as well as what interest rates to expect.

 Continue your search with these online lenders who also offer student loan refinancing:

 WeFinance is an online platform connecting borrowers to people with savings.
 Borrowers list loan applications that are then crowdfunded by investors.
 The investors receive larger-than-average returns and get the satisfaction of helping someone.

 iHelp connects borrowers with more than 5,000 community banks to find the best terms and rates.
 In addition to a student loan, the company offers a consolidation loan for graduates.
 You have to have earned at least $24,000 for the past two years and have three years of positive credit history.

 Discover offers a wide variety of student loans, including consolidation loans.
 Rates are competitive.
 Students are also rewarded for good grades.
 The company has student loan specialists to assist you.
 To qualify, you must have good credit, a positive repayment history, and a verifiable income capable of supporting your debt.

-PNC Financial Services Group is a large bank with more than 2,600 branches in 19 states and the District of Columbia.
+Everence is a credit union based in Indiana that offers student loan refinancing in all 50 states.
 The company provides private student loans at competitive rates and with flexible terms.
 You can defer payments while in school.
 To qualify, you need two years of satisfactory credit history and an employment and income history.